 10. Take a Windy Drive Down Lombard Street

 If you have a car, take the hairpin turns down Lombard Street.

-If you aren’t driving, just take in the view and snap a few pictures from the bottom!
-(The intersection of Leavensworth and Lombard).
+If you aren’t driving, take in the view and snap a few pictures from the bottom!
+(The intersection of Leavenworth and Lombard).